DBCG/davinci-gic/README.md

-# HL7 CMS/FHIR CDa Vinci Gaps in Care
+# HL7 CMS/FHIR Da Vinci Gaps in Care

 Resources for use at HL7/CMS FHIR Connectathon, Da Vinci Gaps in Care Track.